International Student Department

 Please see our ID and Driver’s License Information Guide outlining the documents you need to receive a driver’s license or state identification card.

-The U.S. Immigration and Custom Enforcement offers further information on obtaining this benefit as an F-1 student.
+The U.S. Immigration and Customs Enforcement offers further information on obtaining this benefit as an F-1 student.

 What are the different documents and forms I need?